telerik/winforms-docs/gridview/cells/iterating-cells.md

 {{endregion}}

->note  __RadGridView__ uses virtualization for its visual elements.
+>tip  __RadGridView__ uses virtualization for its visual elements.
 This means that only the rows that are currently visible have a visual element.
 When the grid is scrolled up and down the visual elements are reused.
 Because of the virtualization, it is safe to use the __CellElement__ only inside the __CellFormatting__ event and only for the current cell.
 >